 Although such occurrences are rare, the University reserves the right not to offer courses in the summer session for which there are insufficient registrations; to modify, withdraw, or make substitutions for any course; and to change the instructor for any course indicated in this bulletin.
-The schedule supplement available at registration should be consulted for changes.
-Location of classes will also be indicated on the supplement.

 A complete listing of our currently offered online courses can be found here.